konsumer/keyboard_at/README.md

 ampy --port ${PORT} put boot.py
 ```

+### customization

+I use a [standard keymap](https://github.com/konsumer/keyboard_at/blob/main/keeb.py#L4-L12), which you can modify, but you can also just modify `onKeyUp`/`onKeyDown` to do whatever you want.
+Currently, it only prints code to serial, but you could make it send bluetooth or USB HID keyboard messages (these 2 modes are in the works.)

 ### WebREPL

 This is optional, but makes it easier to mess with the adapter (change firmware and inspect code and stuff.)